Lucas-Pardo/AssignmentRT1/README.md

 ## Python code

-This section gives a brief explanation about the different parts of the python code used.
+This section gives a brief explanation about the different parts of the python code used: `assignment.py`.

 ### Parameters ###